UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 * Providing a comprehensive list of resources for various cyber security related topics

-* Developing resources/a curriculum for a potential "active cyber defense" course.
+* Developing a curriculum for a planned "active cyber defense" course.

 However, if these are all going to come to fruition, we need your help to make it happen!
 We have a myriad of tasks and projects that will need to be done